gsinghbraze/braze-docs-1/_docs/_hidden/private_betas/conversions_dashboard_v2.md

 {:start="8"}
 8. Click **Create** to run the report.

 After the page has loaded, select a **Conversion Event** to filter the report for conversion data.
-The available selections will include the events that were pre-configured on the Canvases and campaigns.
+The available selections will include the events that were pre-configured on the selected Canvases and campaigns.
 If you selected a custom event when setting up your report (step 6), this option is not available.

 ### Using custom events